Do you feel in your gut that you need to make a change?

 The dynamics of change and transition have many layers, and there’s quite a bit of research on both the organizational and psychological components.

-As an interim CEO, transition strategist and leadership coach, I witness first hand how much time and resources are spent to create new plans, new processes, new structures, new technology, and often new relationships.
+As an interim CEO, transition strategist and leadership coach, I witness first hand how much time and resources are spent to create new “shiny” plans, processes, structures, technology, and even new relationships – and the change that is really needed isn’t addressed.

 I see smart, successful leaders staying in place or running in circles.